funcompbio/assignment-6/README.md

 ## Description

-The goal of this assignment is to **create an R script that produces a CSV file called `COVID19CATlast6months.csv` with COVID19 data for Catalonia derived from the general population, starting on June 1st, 2021, with older data at the beginning of the file and more recent data at the end of the file**.
-To achieve this goal you should follow these 2 steps:
+The goal of this assignment is to **create an R script that produces a CSV file called `infeccions_catalunya_2023.csv` with data from the analysed samples of the primary care microbiological sentinel surveillance system, aggregated and ordered by month for the year 2023.** To achieve this goal you should follow these 2 steps:

-  1. Create an R script called `analysis.R` with the R commands that read the CSV file `catalunya_setmanal.csv` **provided in the repo of the assignment** and make the necesssary transformations and calculations to obtain a `data.frame` object with the columns `DATA_INI`, `R0_CONFIRMAT_M`, `IA14` and `PERC_PCRTAR_POSITIVES`, whose first lines look like this:
+  1. Create an R script called `analysis.R` with the R commands that read the CSV file `mostres_analitzades.csv` **provided in the repo of the assignment** and make the necessary transformations and calculations on the input data from `mostres_analitzades.csv` to obtain a `data.frame` object with the columns `MES`, `POSITIUS`, `TOTAL` and `PERCENTAGE`, which should look exactly like this:

   ```
-      DATA_INI R0_CONFIRMAT_M     IA14 PERC_PCRTAR_POSITIVES
-1 2021-06-01       0.937658 102.9883                3.5296
-2 2021-06-02       0.952521  99.3055                3.5322
-3 2021-06-03       0.965133  96.5175                3.5561
-4 2021-06-04       0.973635  94.3649                3.6365
-5 2021-06-05       0.972995  92.0826                3.5797
-6 2021-06-06       0.965863  91.2267                3.5496
+      MES POSITIUS TOTAL PERCENTATGE
+1  Jan     1406  2046        68.7
+2  Feb     1233  1656        74.5
+3  Mar      971  1440        67.4
+4  Apr      588   918        64.1
+5  May      778  1224        63.6
+6  Jun      394   724        54.4
+7  Jul      374   649        57.6
+8  Aug      269   482        55.8
+9  Sep      506   850        59.5
+10 Oct      481   794        60.6
   ```
+  Here the columns `POSITIUS` and `TOTAL` correspond, respectively, to the columns `positiu` and `total` from the CSV file `mostres_analitzades.csv` **aggregated and ordered by month**.
+The column `PERCENTATGE` corresponds to the percentage of positive cases calculated up to one decimal digit.
+To round the calculation to one decimal digit use the R function `round()`; consult its help page to figure out how it works.

-  2. Let the `data.frame` object of the resulting data be called `dtf`, the last line of your script should write to disk that object into a CSV file called `COVID19CATlast6months.csv` with the following R command:
+  2. Let the `data.frame` object of the resulting data be called `res`, the last line of your script should write to disk that object into a CSV file called `infeccions_catalunya_2023.csv` with the following R command:

   ```
-  write.csv(dtf, "COVID19CATlast6months.csv", row.names=FALSE)
+  write.csv(res, "infeccions_catalunya_2023.csv", row.names=FALSE)
   ```

 Your assignment repo should have the following files:

   1. This `README.md` file.
-  2. The COVID19 data CSV file `catalunya_setmanal.csv`.
+  2. The SIVIC data CSV file `mostres_analitzades.csv`.
   3. The R script file `analysis.R`.
-  4. The resulting CSV file `COVID19CATlast6months.csv`.
+  4. The resulting CSV file `infeccions_catalunya_2023.csv`.

-The file `COVID19CATlast6months.csv` should have the following
+The file `infeccions_catalunya_2023.csv` should have the following
 characteristics:

   1. It should be a CSV file using the comma (`,`) as column separator and non-numeric values should be quoted with double quotes (`"`).
   2. It should have the following line as first (column header) line:
      ```
-     "DATA_INI","R0_CONFIRMAT_M","IA14","PERC_PCRTAR_POSITIVES"
+     "MES","POSITIUS","TOTAL","PERCENTATGE"
      ```
-  3. The second and following lines should contain the values corresponding to the columns specified above, ordered by date with the oldest date in the first row and the most recent in the last one.
-The data should be derived from the general population, that is, **excluding the data from geriatric residences**.
-For instance, the first line should look like this one:
+  3. The second and following lines should contain the values corresponding to the columns specified above.
+For instance, the second line in the file should look like this:
      ```
-     "2021-06-01",0.937658,102.9883,3.5296
+     "Jan",1406,2046,68.7
      ```

 This assignment incorporates an autograding feature using a so-called